 If you are setting up an electric fence, use a single strand at least 30 inches from the ground.

 However, remember to flag it with tape or poly tape to make deer aware before approaching.

 You can prepare homemade deer repellants or market-brought chemicals to keep the deer away.

 Tying clothes with fabric softener, fragrant soap, pepper spray, or a mixture of garlic and egg may help keep deer away.

 Otherwise, use deer repellant spray, which can be sprayed around the garden to keep the deer away without damaging the plants.

-Large predators like deer are easily attracted to garden plants because they are easy to scavenge.
+Deer are easily attracted to garden plants because they are easy to scavenge.

-Therefore, the key is to make them less exciting or desirable by growing deer repellant plants or other preventive measures.
+Therefore, the key is to make them less exciting or desirable by growing deer-repellant plants or other preventive measures.

 Growing deer-repellant plants may be the best option because they are less likely to hamper the deer and other animals physically.